-1. Hang duffle bags and field packs from jackstays or pile neatly in designated hatch areas.
-2. Head to foot sleeping.
-3. Life jackets snapped to bunk chain.
-(Do not use for pillows).
-4. Tie all boots and shoes to bunk chains.
+1. Hang duffle bags and field packs from jackstays or pile neatly in designated areas 2.
+Head to foot sleeping.
+3. Life jackets tied to bunk chain.
+(Do not use for pillows) 4.
+Uniforms and overcoats will be on hangers and will hang at the end of bunk.
+5. Tie all boots and shoes to bunk.
 Stay out of bunks with boots on.
-5. Bags or clothing will not be hung from overhead pipes or cables at any time.
-6. Do not place any material on the overhead beams, vents, etc., or on steam lines and pipes (except jackstays) along bulkhead.
+6. Bags or clothing will not be hung from overhead pipes or cables at any time.
+7. Do not place any material on the overhead beams, vents, etc., or on steam lines and pipes (except jackstays) along bulkhead.